cbouilla/minpack-1.1/README.md

 The main difference with the Fortran code is that the `dpmpar` function has been removed, and replaced by constants from the `float.h` standard header.

-There are tiny differences between the constants hardcoded in `dpmpar` and the actual values (2.22044604926e-16 vs 2.2204460492503130808e-16).
+There are tiny differences between the constants hardcoded in `dpmpar` and the actual values (2.22044604926e-16 vs 2.2204460492503130808e-16 for machine epsilon).
-*This change alters the behavior of the code*.
+*These changes alter the behavior of the code*.
 It makes two tests fail (does not converge).

 The test suite has been updated to consider these as "known failures".

+Using a different compiler alters the behavior of the code (e.g. tests fail with `gcc`, succeed with `clang`).
+Changing compiler options may make some test fails (e.g. pass with `-O1` but fail with `-O2`; actually observed with `gcc` on POWER8 processors).

 `lapackified` version